PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 * accesslist    -- list of comma-separated of b32 address (without .b32.i2p) allowed to connect.
 Everybody is allowed by default.
 * gzip          -- turns internal compression off if set to false. true by default.
 * signaturetype -- means signature type for new keys.
 0 - DSA, 1- ECDSA-P256, 7 -EDDSA.
 1 by default.
+* crytotype     -- crypto type for new keys.
+Experimental.
+Should be alway 0.
 * enableuniquelocal -- if true, connection to local address will look like 127.x.x.x where x.x.x is first 3 bytes of incoming connection peer's ident hash. true by default.

 Server/http tunnels